OVER 75 YEARS OF SERVICE TO THE TOWN OF HOOKSETT

 Further studies of the system’s capacity and distribution needs were completed in the 2000s.
 Additional test wells were installed on both sides of the Merrimack River and new production wells were constructed at Pinnacle Pond, including the South Backup Well and the East Well.
 The Town initiated a comprehensive Wellhead Protection Program including the Precinct’s wells and areas near the Village deemed suitable for future supplies.
 The Southern NH Planning Commission completed an Emergency Interconnection Study which included an evaluation of various emergency connection alternatives between the Precincts and Manchester Water Works.
 In 2015, the Precinct completed a capacity evaluation which indicated an ongoing need for additional sources and a new storage tank.

 Recently, the Precinct has been very active in further optimizing its operations and developing a long-term Capital Improvement Plan.
 With the Town’s assistance and following a critical water main break on the existing River crossing, a second River crossing was completed below the newly constructed walking bridge at Robie’s to provide a redundant connection between the two sides of the River.
-The construction of a new 1 million gallon storage tank on Precinct land west of RT93 is scheduled to be completed in 2019.
+The construction of a new 1 million gallon storage tank on Precinct land west of RT93 was completed in 2019.
 The tank is intended to dramatically improve capacity for rapidly growing domestic water use needs as well as fire protection, and increase system efficiency.

 HVWP System Overview